TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Method calls need to be resolved with respect to the type of the callee expression.
 This expression needs to be of a class type and the method call should resolve to a method in the corresponding class.
-Such contextual references are specified as follows:
+Such contextual references are specified in NaBL as follows:

     ...:
       refers to Namespace1 name1 in Namespace2 name2